maxatlas/athenatest/README.md

 * ### Database Integration

-  Currently, the evaluation outcomes are saved locally, meaning that rerun of the script unless change save path will write over past records.
-Integration with database, submitting session-id and metric values via database API will allow past session lookup, and for visual comparison among sessions with self-made or out-of-shelf tools like tensorboard.
+  Currently, the evaluation outcomes are saved locally, meaning that rerun scripts unless change save path will write over past records.
+Integration with database, submitting session-id and metric values via database API will allow safer storage and past session lookup, and for visual comparison among sessions with self-made or out-of-shelf tools like tensorboard.

 <p align="right">(<a href="#table-of-content">back to top</a>)</p>